kabatta/Hello-world/README.md

 # Hello-world

-I like Java and want to do cool stuff in this program.
+I like Java and want to do cool stuff in this programming language.